iwahbe/Azure-Container-Registry-Geo-Replication/README.md

   to allow this feature.
 - Should we have the user pass in the name of the resource group, or the resource group itself (as a ref)?
+- Do the dotnet example

+## Just After Publishing
+- Update `requirments.txt` to be accurate.